-Parents dissatisfied, should provide all details that might assist the investigation.
+Parents dissatisfied, should provide all details that might assist the investigation to an assigned investigating officer.
 This may include details of witnesses of any relevant incidences, dates and times of events and copies of relevant documents.
-However, where the Head teacher is the subject of the complaint, then it should be sent directly to the Chairman of Governors.
+However, where the Head teacher is the subject of the complaint, then it should be sent directly to the Chair of Governors.

 The Head teacher may be responsible for making a determination but may appoint another senior member of staff, not involved at Stage 1, to investigate and report their findings to him/her.
 The investigating officer may meet the complainant to clarify the specific details and any relevant background.
 Notes will be kept of any interviews held as part of the investigation.